hoseakidane/gcp_databricks/README.md

     -   Most errors are due to authentication or insufficient permissions.
     - Make sure you have completed all the pre-requirement steps before running the script.
-    - Enable debug mode and send screenshots of the entire stack trace to your account team.
+    - Enable debug mode and send screenshots of the entire stack trace to your databricks account team.
 Explain what steps you have taken prior to the error.

 -   Will I need to increase my current quotas for Google Cloud resources?